Fitch Downgrades Suriname's Long-Term Foreign Currency IDR to 'C'

 --Public Finances: Failure to pay interest due to private sector creditors within the stipulated grace period.

---Public Finances: Completion of a debt restructuring (a distressed debt exchange).
+--Public Finances: Completion of a

 --Public Finances: The rating for the LT Local Currency IDR would be downgraded to 'CC' if a default becomes probable and to 'C' if the government announces plans to restructure its Suriname dollar-denominated debt.